 Chiropractic is the health profession which concerns itself with the relationship between structure and function of the human body, as that relationship may affect the restoration and preservation of health.

 The College of Chiropractic prepares students to be primary health care providers.
-Each student is educated to diagnose, to care for the human body in an evidence based manner, and to integrate their care within the larger health care system.
+Each student is educated to diagnose, care for the human body in an evidence-based manner, and integrate their care within the larger health care system.